 Evening

 Seneca Harbor Park is a beautiful place to enjoy a sunset stroll.
-You can take a leisurely walk down the pier for a photo in front of the iconic Seneca Lake sign.
+You can walk down the pier to take a photo in front of the iconic Seneca Lake sign.

 Signature Events